icebert04/icebert04.github.io/_posts/2018-6-15-love-from-the-kitchen.md

 Me and my sister Meryl, always goes after her palayok (A clay pot used as the traditional food preparation container).
 We go there to check if there still a remaining **"Sinaing na Tuligan"** left.
 If there's none, we beg Ka-Ising to go to the market and buy that specific salt-water fish for us.
 Believe me, this recipe of hers is so good that it took my sister 12 years to shed off all of her Baby Fats.

-The most favorite of all of her recipes is the **"Adobong Batangas"**.
+The most favorite of all of her recipes is the **"Adobong Baboy"**.
+It's one of the best well known dishes in our country.
+It consist of pork meat, spices soy sauce and garlic.
+It all start by marinating the meat with vinegar overnight.
+The next morning, she slow cooked the Adobo until we ran out of firewood.
+The meat is so soft and tender that I don't mind having that dish from breakfast till midnight snack.